MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/publish-ugc.md

 * A UGC-enabled title

 ## Via APIs
-In this section, we will leverage the [Postman Collections](/sdks/postman/postman-quickstart) to interact with the PlayFab UGC APIs, but you can leverage any of our [SDKs](/sdks/playfab-sdk-intro).
+In this section, we will leverage the [Postman Collections](/gaming/playfab/sdks/postman/postman-quickstart) to interact with the PlayFab UGC APIs, but you can leverage any of our [SDKs](](/gaming/playfab/sdks/playfab-sdk-intro).

-### Upload Content to Blobs
+### Create Blob URLs
 * The UGC system works with the PlayFab Entity Model, so we need to use entity tokens instead of session tickets to call these APIs.
-You can learn how to get a title entity token in the [Postman Collections Quickstart](/sdks/postman/postman-quickstart).
+You can learn how to get a title entity token in the [Postman Collections Quickstart](](/gaming/playfab/sdks/postman/postman-quickstart).
 * The UGC system leverages [Azure Blob Storage](/azure/storage/blobs/storage-blobs-introduction) to store all content (files and images) associated with your title's UGC.
-To upload the content, we first need to call `CreateUploadUrls`, passing in the file names and sizes (in bytes) to create the new blobs.
+To upload the content, we first need to call the  `CreateUploadUrls` API, passing in the file names and sizes (in bytes) to create the new blobs.
 For example, if I wanted to upload a text file and PNG image, I would pass in the following to the request body:
     ```json
     {
       "Files": [